d-velop/dvelop-app-template-cs/README.md

 `Pages` contains an example for a Razor-Page.

 `Views` contains MVC-Views.
-The folder structure within the `Views` folder should be identical to the structure within `Controller` folder.
+The folder structure within the `Views` folder should be identical to the structure within the `Controller` folder.

 `wwwroot` contains static assets.
 If you want to include some frontendcode like an Angular-Single-page App for instance, you will need to configure the frontend buildprocess to output the assets into this directory.
 All files in this folder (expect `*.html`) will be copied into the S3 bucket for your assets.
 The deployment process `docker-build deploy` will create a hash over all files in this directory and create a S3 prefix to enable unlimitted caching.